Heatblur-Simulations/f-4e-manual/src/stores/air_to_air/aim_7.md

 The launch sequence for the AIM-7 missile is

+1. Left Forward
+2. Right Forward
+3. Left Rear
-Left Forward Right Forward Left Rear Right Rear
+4. Right Rear

 In the event of a centerline store or tank precluding forward missile release, the [CL TK lamp](../../cockpit/pilot/weapon_management.md#centerline-tank-aboard-light) will illuminate.
-Rear missiles may still be fired, and the forward missiles may be fired if the a centerline tank is dropped or MER is jettisoned.
+Rear missiles may still be fired, and the forward missiles may be fired if the centerline tank is dropped or MER is jettisoned.
 The lamp also illuminates in the event of a BRU-5/A in the centerline position, however, a missile can be launched in that condition.
 The Aero-27 precludes any release, even if the round has been dropped.